Blog · Analysis · Last reviewed June 25, 2026

 Why the Temptation Is Real

 The temptation is real because grant review is overloaded.
-NSF says compliant proposals are usually reviewed by a program officer and three to ten outside experts.
+NSF's PAPPG describes compliant proposals as carefully reviewed by an NSF program officer and usually by three to ten outside experts, and its funding-decision page describes a process that combines external review, intellectual merit, broader impacts, portfolio factors, and pre-award checks.
 Reviewers are scarce, formats are long, interdisciplinary claims are hard to judge, and funders must distribute money under deadline, law, strategy, and public accountability.
 A machine that summarizes quickly looks like relief.

 For applicants, the temptation is rational.
 A proposal is a ritualized genre: aims, significance, innovation, approach, impact, budget, biosketch, data plan, and institutional promise.
 A tool that shortens paragraphs or improves English can reduce friction while rewarding teams that already know how to prompt, revise, and comply with the expected voice.